The Local Approach to Causal Inference under Network Interference: Simulation evidence

 \subsection{Measuring network regularity}

 In Section \ref{sec:est_asf} we identified the function $\psi_{g}(\ell)$ as a key determinant of the estimation bias in Theorem \ref{thm:mse_bound}.
-This function measures the probability that the nearest-neighbor of $g$ from a randomly drawn network is within distance $\ell$ of $g$ under $d$.
+This function measures the probability that the nearest-neighbor of $g$ from a randomly drawn network is within distance $\ell$ of $g$ as measured by $d$.

+Figure \ref{fig:psi_nulls} displays estimates of the $\psi_{g}$ function for the eight rooted networks considered in the simulation design of Section \ref{sec:sim_test}.
+The figures were constructed by generating $3000$ random graphs under different network formation models with $20$ nodes each and recording the distances of the nearest neighbor to $g$ in each graph.

+The results indicate that $g_3$ and $g_8$ appear frequently under Watts-Strogatz(2,0.2) and $g_6$ and $g_7$ appear frequently under Watts-Strogatz(2,0.8), while the other networks are relatively infrequently under their corresponding network formation models, which may explain why testing $g_3 =_d g_8$ under Watts-Strogatz(2,0.2) and $g_6 =_d g_7$ under Watts-Strogatz(2,0.8) displays better size control compared to the other cases (See Table \ref{tab:rej_prob_null}).

 Figure \ref{fig:psi} displays estimates of the $\psi_{g}$ function for the four rooted networks considered in the simulation design of Section \ref{sec:sim_MSE}.
 The figures were constructed by generating $3000$ Erd\"os-Renyi(0.1) random graphs with $20$ nodes each and recording the distances of the nearest neighbor to $g$ in each graph.

-The results indicate that the nearest neighbor of $g_3$ always matches at least at a radius of $1$, and often matches at a radius of $2$.
-In contrast $g_4$ is only matched at a radius of $1$ in $40\%$ of networks, and is almost never matched at a radius of $2$.
-Intuitively, networks $g_{4}$ and $g_{6}$ are rare because triadic closure is uncommon under the random graph model.
-The network $g_{5}$ is also relatively rare because the coincidence of five agents linked to a common agent is uncommon for such a sparse random network.
+Intuitively, networks $g_{4}$ and $g_{0}$ are rare because triadic closure is uncommon under the random graph model.
+The network $g_{9}$ is also relatively rare because the coincidence of five agents linked to a common agent is uncommon for such a sparse random network.

-We remark that these results are the extreme case of a model of pure statistical noise.
-Strategic interaction between agents should in principle discipline the regularity of the network, particularly if only a small number of configurations are consistent with equilibrium linking behavior.
+We remark that strategic interaction between agents should in principle further discipline the regularity of the network, particularly if only a small number of configurations are consistent with equilibrium linking behavior.
 Characterizing $\psi_{g}$ for such strategic network formation models is an important area for future work.